kozmozio/x-debug-css/README.md

 # X-Debug-CSS

- This is a CSS debugger tool to debug web layouts with CSS abstraction.
+ This is a CSS debugger tool to debug web layouts with CSS visual abstraction.

+ JS Version is all included with necesarry CSS and code.

   *Keyboard Controls:*